sfuerte/zbx-mssql/README.md

 # update
 Updated to pull multiple instances on one server.
-Tested on MS SQL 2014 and MS SQL 2016.
+Tested for Powershell only on MS SQL 2014 and MS SQL 2016.

 # zbx-mssql